Not Another Happy Ending: Plot

 Scottish writer Jane Lockhart has received multiple rejection letters before Tom Duvall, the Franco-Scottish editor of a struggling publishing company, tells her he will publish her first novel.
 Overcome with happy surprise, she breaks out in tears.
-They develop a positive working relationship through the editing process, but she impulsively tells him she won't work with him after she completes her contracted second book, as he changed the title for her debut without her consent.
+They develop a positive working relationship through the editing process, but she impulsively tells him she will not work with him after she completes her contracted second book, as he changed the title for her debut without her consent.
 The book is a success, the first big hit Tom has published, and Jane wins an award for best new writer.
 Willie Scott, the screenwriter who presented her with the award, flirts with her on stage and they end up becoming a couple.

 Towards the end of her second book, Jane suffers writer's block.
 She procrastinates, and she begins to imagine the protagonist of the book appearing at awkward moments.
 Tom is convinced she cannot write because she is excessively happy, inspired by his roommate's theory that great art comes from misery.
-He tries to make her feel bad to get her writing back on track but, in the process, realises he's in love with her.
+He tries to make her feel bad to get her writing back on track but, in the process, realises he is in love with her.

-After finally managing to read what she's written so far, Tom is elated, and the two almost kiss.
+After finally managing to read what she has written so far, Tom is elated, and the two almost kiss.
 They are interrupted when Jane receives a call from Willie, professing his love and proposing.
 However, on his return, the romance appears to have left their relationship.
 He takes her for granted, and they settle into a dull routine.
 He finishes writing his screenplay adaptation of her debut, but changes the ending, making it a happy one.
 Tom suggests he revert to the original ending of the book, but Willie refuses.
-Upon seeing the changes he's made, Jane leaves to finish the book alone in the countryside..
+Upon seeing the changes he has made, Jane leaves to finish the book alone in the countryside.

 Tom follows her, with an apology and a suggestion to rewrite the ending.
 She makes him stay out in the cold until nightfall, but ultimately lets him in.
 After she blows up at him, they finally kiss, another inspirational wave hits her.
 The closing scene is in a cemetery, Jane is saying a few words over a casket.
 Suddenly it is announced by Tom that she will be signing copies of her new book, which they take from the casket.
 Taking her aside, he offers a new book contact, and they kiss.